okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 </div>

-### Step 6: Facebook redirects to your Okta org
+### 6: Facebook redirects to your Okta org

 If the Facebook login is successful, Facebook routes the user to the Org URL that you entered in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback.` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`)

-### Step 7: Store the tokens when Okta redirects to your application
+### 7: Store the tokens when Okta redirects to your application

-After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Set up your Okta org for a password factor only use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-password-factor-only-use-case).
+After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Create a new application](/docs/guides/oie-embedded-common-org-setup/go/main/#create-a-new-application).

 The value for the sample app is `http://localhost:8000/login/callback`.